-I. Parental Leave Policy for Faculty8
+I. Parental Leave Policy for Faculty9

-Paid parental leave (of up to 4 weeks) is available to all employees who have been employed by the College for at least one year of continuous service in a benefits-eligible position at the time they have a child(ren) born or placed for adoption.
+Paid parental leave (of up to 4 weeks) is available to all employees who have been employed by the College for at least one year of continuous service in a benefitseligible position at the time they have a child(ren) born or placed for adoption.
 Given the nature and timing of the teaching responsibilities of the faculty, the paid parental leave options described above can be challenging, both for the individual faculty member and for the College.
 Accordingly, it is possible for eligible faculty to take paid parental leave in a variety of alternative forms, each of which is designed to provide a reduction in teaching and/or other responsibilities that is comparable to 4 weeks at full time, but is packaged in ways that are compatible with the semester teaching cycle.
 With the approval of the Dean, it is possible for a faculty member to begin a parental leave of absence prior to birth/adoption if the birth/adoption is expected early in the semester.
 The paid parental leave options for faculty are outlined below.

-1. Course Reduction

-a) Faculty and lecturers in ongoing or tenure-track appointments with one year of service at the College who have primary or coequal responsibility for the care of a newborn or a newly placed child are eligible for a two-course reduction in teaching load with no reduction in base salary or benefits.
+- 1. Course Reduction - a) Faculty and lecturers in ongoing or tenure-track appointments with one year of service at the College who have primary or coequal responsibility for the care of a newborn or a newly placed child are eligible for a two-course reduction in teaching load with no reduction in base salary or benefits.
 In the case of faculty who are parents of the same child, the course reduction may be shared; however, the total reduction in teaching load may not exceed two courses per birth or adoption event.
-Faculty members may take the total two-course reduction during the semester in which the birth or adoption occurs, during the semester following the birth or adoption, or may spread the two-course reduction over those two semesters (i.e., one course reduction in each semester).
+Faculty members may take the total twocourse reduction during the semester in which the birth or adoption occurs, during the semester following the birth or adoption, or may spread the twocourse reduction over those two semesters (i.e., one course reduction in each semester).
 In the case of departments which have a variance from the normal four-course load per year, it is anticipated that the two-course reduction will provide complete release from teaching if taken in a single semester.
-For
+For tenure-track faculty or lecturers with on-going appointments in their first year, a two-course reduction may be granted by the Dean for Academic Affairs in consultation with the relevant department chair or program director.
+Faculty on visiting appointments and post-docs are not eligible for paid course reduction.

-8 Parental leave policy for faculty approved by the faculty 7 May 2007 (07-5-3).
+9 Parental leave policy for faculty approved by the faculty 7 May 2007 (07-5-3).
 This section also includes a summary of parental leave benefits for all employees.